blackflux/aws-sdk-wrap/README.md

 When dealing with the aws-sdk a lot, some calls become very repetitive and achieving code coverage becomes tiresome.
 This wrapper abstracts some of the repetitive logic.

-Some examples of repetitive logic are having to call `.promise()` or handling of expected errors.
+Some examples of repetitive logic are:
+ - having to call `.promise()`
+ - handling of expected errors
+ - logging of unexpected errors

 ## Install